United Kingdom: Counselling Options For Mental Health Support

 Marriage and family therapy

 Marriage and family therapists tend to focus on topics like communication and conflict resolution within families and couples.
-This type of therapy is commonly used to address marital difficulties, parenting issues, and other conflicts that may arise within a family.
-It might involve all family members or just key participants to address dynamics that affect the group.
+This form of therapy is commonly used to address marital difficulties, parenting issues, and other conflicts that may arise within a family.
+It might involve the whole family, or just key participants to address dynamics that affect the group.
 Marriage and family therapy (MFT) can often be effective in improving communication and strengthening families and partnerships.

 Family therapists may use functional family therapy, structural family therapy, or strategic family therapy approaches.
 Common couples therapy methods include cognitive behavioral couple therapy, emotionally focused therapy, and the Gottman Method.